Gon99/Gon99/README.md

 Hi!
-Mi name is Gonzalo Liaño and Im currently studying at 42Madrid.
+My name is Gonzalo Liaño and Im currently studying at 42Madrid.

 You can reach me on LinkedIn: